apason/ttk-15/doc/linker/readme.md

 Just run linker with object modules as parameters:

-[apa@jalla]$ ./linker mod1.o15 mod2.o15 mod3.o15
+./linker mod1.o15 mod2.o15 mod3.o15

 Output file is named a.out.b15

+Optionally one can use -o flag to determine output file:

+./linker mod1.o15 mod2.o15 -o myprog

+modules and output flag can be in any order

 ##notes##

- * One and only one of modules MUST contain label "main".
-That module will be linked first and program will start from code block of that module!
+ * One and only one of modules must contain label "main".
+That module will be linked first and program will start from code block of that module! (if there is only 1 module to link, main label is not necessary)

  * Since ttk-15 object modules does not have internal labels (all labels are visible to all linked modules!) it is important to make sure that there is no